Squid Proxy - Classic Collector

 - Set up Kubernetes Collection with the Telegraf Operator

-- Enable SNMP agent on Squid Proxy.
-By default, the SNMP agent will be disabled on squid proxy.
-You have to enable it.
-To enable the SNMP agent on squid, edit the configuration file of the squid proxy (squid.conf) and add the following section in ConfigMap that mounted to Squid Proxy pods:
+- Enable the SNMP agent on Squid Proxy.
+By default, the SNMP agent will be disabled on the Squid Proxy.
+To enable the SNMP agent on Squid, edit the configuration file of the Squid Proxy (squid.conf) and add the following section in the ConfigMap that is mounted to Squid Proxy pods:

 acl snmppublic snmp_community public